All Posts

 September 2025 — adding real observability to a Java service without touching a line of application code

 Logs tell you something happened.
 Metrics tell you how often.
+Traces tell you exactly what happened, in what order, for how long, across which services.

 May 2024 — because your home produces data worth keeping

 Smart home devices generate a constant stream of data.
 Temperature readings, power consumption, motion events, CO₂ levels, humidity.
+Most of it disappears into a cloud service or gets forgotten after being displayed on a dashboard for a few seconds.